rocadura/responsive-wedding/README.md

 Bugfix
 Backendimprovements.

-Follow these steps for a fast local instalation of the website:
+Follow these steps for a fast local installation of the website:

 1. I decided to use the XAMPP package to host locally.
    Download and install in your computer.